About Voter Studies

 The AES routinely collects data among a nationally representative sample of voters and among major party candidates standing for election (the latter is the Australian Candidate Study – ACS).
 Both the voter and candidate instruments combine a common set of questions.
 More details on the general methodology used are detailed below, and specific information about the methods used for a particular year is available from the information page for that wave.

 The 1987 survey was funded by a consortium of universities and the 2007 survey by the ANU; all of the subsequent surveys have been funded by the Australian Research Council and its predecessors.
-Each of the eleven surveys conducted since 1987 has had a core theme:
+Each of the surveys conducted since 1987 has had a core theme:

 1987 The economy

 2004 The decline of political parties

 2016-19 Political engagement among the young

 2022 Political trust and satisfaction with democracy

 All the Australian Election Study (AES) surveys are national, post-election self-completion surveys.
 The 1987 – 2013 surveys were based on samples drawn randomly from the electoral register.
 The 2016 survey used a split sample method, with half of the sample coming from the electoral register, and half from the Geo-Coded National Address File (G-NAF).
 The 2019 and 2022 surveys were based solely on samples drawn from the G-NAF.
 The 1993 AES oversampled in some of the smaller states and because of this the sample was weighted down to a national sample of 2,388 respondents.